Lorentz Invariance Violation and Generalized Uncertainty Principle: Confronting with Observations and Measurements

+For the neutrino beam covering the distance between the source at CERN and the OPERA detector at the underground Gran Sasso Laboratory (LNGS), $\simeq 730\,$km, a time of flight delay of $\simeq 1045.1\pm11.3\,$nano seconds is first believed to be registered \cite{opera1}.

-The results of Eqs. (\ref{eq:part1}) and (\ref{eq:part2}) are given in the left panel of Fig. \ref{fig:deltat1}.
-In these calculations, we use the same configurations of the controversial OPERA experiment \cite{opera1} in measuring a faster-than-light muon neutrino anomaly, i.e., $M_{\nu}=1\,$eV and the beam energy $E_{\nu}=17\,$GeV.
-Assuming that this neutrino beam is stemming from a distant origin and was witnessing such a huge redshift $z$, the time of flight delay $\Delta t$ is calculated with varying $z$.
-The first two terms of Eq. (\ref{eq:deltat1}) are calculated and drawn, separately.
-We find that the first term ${\cal O}(\alpha)$ is one or two orders of magnitude higher than the second one ${\cal O}(\alpha, M)$.
-Their summation can be approximated as $\Delta t \sim 10^{-12}\,$sec.
-For a neutrino beam covering the distance between the source of CERN neutrino beam directed to Gran Sasso (CNGS) and the OPERA detector at the underground Gran Sasso Laboratory (LNGS), $\simeq 730\,$km, a time of flight delay of $\simeq 1045.1\pm11.3\,$nano seconds is believed to be registered.
-Despite of its statistical interpretation, when comparing this with the LIV time of flight delay, we find that OPERA measurement is too huge (six orders of magnitude) to be understood as LIV.
+As discussed in previous section, LIV comes up with two sources of contributions to $\Delta v/c$ and $\Delta t$.
+The first source is stemming from finite $\alpha$ and vanishing mass, Eq. (\ref{eq:part1}).
+The second source requires finite $\alpha$ and mass, Eq. (\ref{eq:part2}).
+The dependence of each of these quantities on $z$ are presented in left-hand panel of Fig. \ref{fig:deltat1}.
+In performing these calculations, we use the same parameters of the controversial OPERA experiment in which a faster-than-light muon neutrino anomaly has been claimed \cite{opera1,opera2}.
+They are the muon neutrino mass $M_{\nu}=1\,$eV and beam energy $E_{\nu}=17\,$GeV.
+The comparison with our approach assumes that the muon neutrino beam has a distant origin and was witnessing a huge redshift $z$ while the Universe expanded.
+Then, the time of flight delay $\Delta t$ can be calculated in dependence on redshift $z$.
+The first two terms of Eq. (\ref{eq:deltat1}) are calculated and drawn in right panel of Fig. \ref{fig:deltat1}.
+They are labelled by $\alpha$ and $\alpha, M_{\nu}$, respectively.
+We find that the first term, $\alpha$, is one or two orders of magnitude higher than the second one, $\alpha, M_{\nu}$.
+It is apparent that the sum of these two terms combines all LIV-sources.
+Accordingly, the time of flight delay can be approximated as $\Delta t \sim 10^{-12}\,$sec.

+Disregarding its confident and statistical interpretation, the comparison with the LIV time of flight delay leads to the conclusion that OPERA measurement is too huge (about six orders of magnitude) to be understood as LIV.